Agungvpzz/Telco-Churn-Analysis/README.md

 ![numerical_distributions_against_churn](https://github.com/Agungvpzz/Telco-Churn-Analysis/assets/48642326/406bfbf8-a4eb-4f8d-9ac7-bdbc374ab6d8)

 ### Data Modeling
-- We utilize the logistic regression algorithm as our base model and XGBoost to compare which is better.
+- We utilized Logistic Regression as our base model and compared its performance with XGBoost to determine which model is better.
-- Logistic Regression scores:
+- Logistic Regression Scores:
-    - train score: 0.8049981067777358
+    - Training Score: 0.8050
-    - test score: 0.8131743327654741
+    - Test Score: 0.8132
-- XGBoost scores:
+- XGBoost Scores:
-    - train score: 0.823930329420674
+    - Training Score: 0.8239
-    - test score: 0.7995457126632595
+    - Test Score: 0.7995
-- Since our Logistic Regression has a higher test score compared to XGBoost, we use the Logistic Regression model for the next analysis.
+- Since the Logistic Regression model has a higher test score compared to XGBoost, we chose to use Logistic Regression for the subsequent analysis.

 ### Model Evaluation
 #### Classification Report